UKForeignOffice/loi-application-service/docs/automated-a11y-testing.md

 _NOTE: The contents of this folder should be gitignored apart from the .gitkeep file.
 In case it isn't please do not commit the recently downloaded browser._

-4 - Open the browser you just downloaded and make sure you adhear to all the security requirements of your relevant operating system.
+4 - Open the browser you just downloaded and make sure you adhere to all the security requirements of your relevant operating system.

 <img src="./mac_sec_err_2.png" alt="Chromium 90 download version" width="500"/>